byo-books/pretty_laughable_lang/README.md

 The Pretty Laughable Language comes with the world's smallest standard library &mdash; no standard library &mdash; not even a `print` function.

-But with the ability to make arbitrary syscalls, you can build your own stdlibs.
+But with the ability to make arbitrary syscalls and peek-poke the memory, you can build your own stdlibs.
 Let's add the `print` function:

 ```clojure
 (def (strlen int) ((s ptr byte)) (do